Interior Architecture offers the following degree program options at the graduate level:

 The MDes program involves a sequence of five design studios and core support courses designed to provide the requisite knowledge and understanding of design and its implementation so that graduates may practice as socially and environmentally responsible designers with a specialized knowledge and understanding of adaptive reuse.
 In the MA program, an intensive summer immersion is followed by one full year of study that culminates in a self-directed final project.

 Each MA candidate produces a final project that begins with a research component in the fall and evolves into a studio/design project in the spring.
 MDes candidates demonstrate competency through self-directed Degree Projects that include a seminar on theory, a research component and a studio component.
 Each DP focuses on the transformation of an existing structure of their choice in the city of Providence.
-All MA and MDes candidates also participate in the RISD Graduate Thesis Exhibition, a large-scale public show held in the Rhode Island Convention Center.
+All MA and MDes candidates also participate in the RISD Graduate Thesis Exhibition, a large-scale public show held annually.